 Look beyond staffing.
 Diversity in board leadership and executive management is critical.
 Organizations that serve a specific community must represent that community at the highest levels, not just at the program management level.
 Hire community members as staff in decision-making positions—re-tool job descriptions, so they don’t exclude BIPOC by default.
 Reassess your status quo expectations (likely based on colonialism-informed and racist ideas of professionalism).

 Remember your impact focus.
 If your mission serves an unhoused population, what is more important: a bachelor’s degree or lived experience?

 Connect to Communities You Serve

 The formula for diversity isn’t just ‘add a woman and a person of color and stir.’
 Organizations need to build solid and lasting relationships with their stakeholders.
 Community engagement is critical.

 At the program level, a top-down approach blindly leaves stakeholders as mere beneficiaries of services rather than engaged in the process.
 Instead, stakeholders need to be part of their community's planning, decision-making, and implementation of programs and services.
 Organizations can do this internally (via hiring) and externally (by seeking stakeholder feedback).

 Dig Deeper with Data

 As we already know, IMM done right must also include the stakeholder’s voice.
-Feedback from the stakeholders answers the “why” and “where” of racial injustices that occur in their community.
+Feedback from the stakeholders answers the “why” and “where” of racial injustices in their community.
 Amplify stakeholder voices to speak honestly about the benefits and drawbacks of an organization’s programs and services.
-Given the blind spots of privilege, an organization will never know if there is racial bias in their program if they don’t ask stakeholders.
+Given the blind spots of privilege, an organization will never know if there is racial bias in its program if they don’t ask stakeholders.